 We love ours!
 An LED light strip that has integrated magnets and loops, plus clever cable clips so you can hang it anywhere – stick it on the side of your van, drape it over your tent.
 Bright enough to read by.
 Stuff the rope into its bag and you have a lantern.
-Different lengths to choose from, a rechargeable battery pack (that you can also use to charge your phone) and other accessories too.
-From around £20.
+Different lengths to choose from, a set with rechargeable battery pack (that you can also use to charge your phone) and other accessories too.
+From around £10.
 Brilliant!

 Put your clothes inside this clever bag, add laundry liquid, rub for 30 seconds to three minutes and woohoo.
 It’s the lightest washing ‘machine’ in the world at just 145g.
 The secret is in the flexible washboard inside.
 The Scrubba people say it’s twice as effective as hand washing.